maths/moodle-qtype_stack/doc/en/Site_map.md

 # Site map

-A directory listing of all the entire documents.
+A directory listing of all the documents.